sourcegraph/sourcegraph-public-snapshot/doc/code_insights/references/common_use_cases.md

 ```sgquery
 slowEventLib.log archived:no fork:no
 ```
-Or, if you have <10,000 repositories, you can count how many removals (below) rather than how many remain (above):
+Or you can count how many removals (below) rather than how many remain (above):
 ```sgquery
 slowEventLib.log type:diff select:commit.diff.removed archived:no fork:no
 ```